Yentis/betterdiscord-emotereplacer/README.md

 :reverse - Make a gif play backwards.
 :spin-\<speed\> - Make your emote spin!
 Speed can be: left empty, fast, faster or hyper.
 :spinrev-\<speed\> - Same as above but spin in the other direction.
+:slide-\<speed\> - Make your emote slide!
+Speed can be: left empty, fast, faster or hyper.
+:sliderev-\<speed\> - Same as above but slide in the other direction.
 :shake-\<speed\> - Make your emote shake!
 Speed can be: left empty, fast, faster or hyper.
 :rainbow-\<speed\> - Make your emote strobe with a rainbow of colors!
 Speed can be: left empty, fast, faster or hyper.
 :infinite-\<speed\> - Make your emote pulse outwards!
-Speed can be: left empty, fast, faster or hyper.
-:slide-\<speed\> - Make your emote slide!
 Speed can be: left empty, fast, faster or hyper.
 :wiggle-\<intensity\> - Make your emote wiggle!
 Intensity can be: left empty, big, bigger, huge.
 :wide-\<wideness\> - Make your emote extra wide!
 Wideness can be: left empty, big, huge, extreme or a number from 2 to 8.